Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/mentions/Mention_multiple_users.md

 **Step 1**

-1. Send mention for multiple users in the linked channel or GM on MM.
+1. Mention multiple users in the linked channel or GM on MM.
-2. Navigate to the linked channel or DM/GM on MS Teams.
+2. Navigate to the linked channel or DM/GM in MS Teams.

 **Step 2**

-1. Send mention for multiple users in the linked channel or GM on MS Teams.
+1. Mention multiple users in the linked channel or GM on MS Teams.
-2. Navigate to the linked channel or DM/GM on MM.
+2. Navigate to the linked channel or DM/GM in MM.

 **Expected**